maroc81/qShowDesigner/Protocol.md

 Page No | 02 | Requests the currently selected page number.
 The response is the page number minus 1.
 Scenes | 03 | Requests all programmed scenes and their names for the given page number.
 Fixtures | 04 | Requests all fixtures and their details.
+Set Fixture Channel | 08 | Sets fixture channel value Unknown Response | 09 | Unknown response to commands 0b and 0f.
-Unknown | 0b | This command and response have been observed but the function is currently unknown.
+Unknown | 0b | This command and 09 response have been observed but the function is currently unknown.
+This command appears to be related to information for a fixture as it is sent by SD monitor when double click a fixture (or maybe when you go to View->Fixtures).
+Unknown Response | 0c | Unknown response to command 0b.
 Change Page | 0d | Changes page up or down based on argument.
-Push Button | 0f | "Pushes" one of the numbered buttons on show designer.
+Select Function | 0e | Selects one of the functions such as fixture or scene Push Button | 0f | "Pushes" one of the numbered buttons on show designer.

 ## Connect Sequence